Nasrinattar26/Nasrinattar26/README.md

 ## Experience
+- 2024 - Present: Researcher (post-doc) at the Department of Civil engineering (University of Texas at Arlington, USA)
-- 2023 - present: Researcher (post-doc) at the Department of Statistics (University of Padova, Italy)
+- 2023 - 2024: Researcher (post-doc) at the Department of Statistics (University of Padova, Italy)
 - 2019 - 2022: University Lecturer (Urmia University & Urmia University of Technology, Iran)
 - 2020 - 2021: Postdoc (Tabriz University, Iran)
 - 2018 : Sabbatical (University of Adelaide, Australia)